-The Expert Panel for Fragrance Safety\ concludes that this material is safe as described in this safety assessment.
+The Expert Panel for Fragrance Safety concludes that this material is safe as described in this safety assessment.
+This material has not been fully evaluated for photoallergenic potential.

 This safety assessment is based on the RIFM Criteria Document (Api et al., 2015), which should be referred to for clarifications.